-You have an account manager that is not accustomed to working within a hierarchy, and leans toward the egalitarian end of the power distribution scale.
+You have an account manager that is not accustomed to working within a hierarchy and leans toward the egalitarian end of the power distribution scale.
 They tend to go over a project manager’s head to get work done.
-The project manager, however, leans towards the status end of the power distribution scale, as they come from a hierarchical company culture.
+The project manager, however, leans towards the status end of the power distribution scale, as they come from hierarchical company culture.

 Instead of writing a negative performance review, you can explain how the employee’s work style doesn’t align with the project manager’s style.
-This allows you to provide concrete, actionable feedback that will help your worker go through the proper communication channels, and improve their relationship with the project manager.
+This allows you to provide concrete, actionable feedback that will help your workers go through the proper communication channels, and improve their relationship with the project manager.
 It also allows the worker to exercise their egalitarian-oriented work style when they are not working on projects with this particular employee.

 Remember, the more specific you get with performance reviews, the more you are helping your employees grow and improve in their roles.